 When you sign up for the premium version, you can cancel at any time.
 You can also get a 10% discount by paying the fee annually ($108 vs. $120 per year).

 Blooom charges just $7.50 per month for each additional retirement account managed, so you can use the service if you have retirement plans from previous employers as well as your current one.

 blooom Pros and Cons

-Unfortunately blooom is virtually unique in what they do when it comes to managing employer sponsored retirement plans.
+Unfortunately, blooom is virtually unique in what they do when it comes to managing employer-sponsored retirement plans.
 The only service that comes close is Personal Capital.
-They’ll analyze your 401(k) plan, then make suggestions to better allocate the assets in the plan, and even to select lower cost alternatives.
+They’ll analyze your 401(k) plan, then make suggestions to better allocate the assets in the plan, and even select lower-cost alternatives.
 But unlike blooom, Personal Capital doesn’t actively manage your plan.

 But once again, unlike blooom, Personal Capital doesn’t offer direct 401(k) plan management.
 That’s what makes blooom so attractive.